 When Mr. Andrews is leaning against the fireplace, changing the clock's minute hand when the ship is tilting, the contents in the two glass on the mantle are perfectly still when they should be moving around.

 Just after the ship's stern tilts vertically before the final plunge, in a shot of Jack, Rose, and others on the stern, we can plainly see the superimposed division between the actors and ship, and the background.
 This has been corrected in subsequent video releases.

 As passengers were climbing into lifeboats and the ship's officer was loading the Webley pistol, the first round inserted into the cylinder clearly had a firing pin indentation in the primer.
 This is standard protocol when using dummy rounds as props.

-While the whistle Rose grabs from the dead man is metal, cold, and wet, the man had only just died, which would presumably leave him warm enough to keep the whistle from freezing.
-And once Rose starts using it, what's left of her body heat would warm it in fairly short order (unlike, say, a fencepost, which is too large to warm).
-Therefore, it's reasonable that it wouldn't freeze to her mouth either.
+While the whistle Rose steals from the dead officer is metal, cold, and wet, the man had only just died which would presumably leave him warm enough to prevent the whistle from freezing.
+And once Rose starts blowing it, what's left of her body heat would warm it in fairly short time (unlike, say, a fencepost, which takes too long to warm).
+Therefore, it's reasonable that it wouldn't have frozen to her mouth either.

 When Rose is floating on the wooden plank singing to herself, there is a shot of the stars in the sky.
 The stars on the left hand side of the screen are arranged symmetrically, revealing the sky is artificial and the image has been mirrored.